Our Camper

 The microwave and the AC require external electricity.
 And even when we have a site with power, we don’t use them.
 Maybe if its hot enough we’ll use the AC someday… I will say, when I’m working on the camper in the driveway on hot days, I’ve been known to put it on.

 And sites we go to (so far) have decent bathroom setups.
 So, we haven’t yet used the toilet in the camper.
 Why deal with pumping it out if you don’t have to?
+So, since this was originally written, we’ve used the black tank a few times when a dump station was easily available and a bathroom wasn’t.
+I will say, emptying the tank is not as bad as I thought it would be.

 And the OTA TV antenna is also pretty pointless.
 If we watch something, its something streamed or downloaded.